amazon-archives/amazon-cloudfront-dynamic-ota/README.md

 ### Infrastructure and API deployment

+#### Prerequisite for App Runner deployment

+If you want to use App Runner for your deployment, you'll need to have a GitHub connection set up.
+[Follow these instructions](https://docs.aws.amazon.com/apprunner/latest/dg/manage-connections.html) to create a GitHub connection for App Runner.

 #### Option 1: Auto-Deploy with all defaults
 If you just want to deploy the CloudFormation template as-is with all the default parameters and sample data, just run the init script as shown below specifying whatever CloudFormation stack name you want to use as a positional argument.
+This will create a Lambda@Edge-backed stack.

 ```bash
 python init.py <cloudformation stack name> --create